Lamination 101: Office Max vs. Production Pros & Why Texture Changes Everything

 john • February 23, 2026

 Lamination is the best way to protect your investment, enhance colors, and give your project a professional feel.
-But not all lamination is created equal.
+But not all laminating services are created equal.

 In this Lamination 101 guide, we are going to cover two critical questions:

-1. When should you run to Office Max or FedEx Office?
+1. When should you use retail lamination services at Office Max or FedEx Office?

-2. When should you call a dedicated production laminator (like us)?
+2. When should you call a dedicated production laminator for large format lamination ?

-3. What type of laminate film should you actually use?
+3. What type of laminate film should you actually use—including gloss, matte, satin, and textured laminates ?

 Let's dive in.